shinokada/svelte-heros/README.md

 # Svelte-heros

 Hero Icons for Svelte.
-You can import outline and solid icons without name conflict.
+You can select outline and solid icons using the variation props.
 Svlete-Heros support major CSS framework.
 You can add additional CSS using the `class` props.

 <p align="center">
 <img width="450" src="https://raw.githubusercontent.com/shinokada/svelte-heros/main/static/images/heros1.webp" />